Tasarinan/editor-framework/docs/manual/define-your-app.md

 Invoked after all packages loaded.
 Basically you should open your main window in this function.

-## Define App ipc messages
+## Define ipc messages in your App

 You can define ipc messages in your app script.
-Just add a function with `app:` suffix, the editor-framework will load it before your app run.
+Just add a function that use `app:` as prefix, the editor-framework will detect and load it before your app run.

 Example: